- New Hampshire Emergency Rental Assistance

 NHERAP PROGRAM LINKS

 - Apply at CapNH.org (Community Action Partnership agency)

 - How to Complete the Online Application (video)

 - NHERAP Preguntas Frecuentes

-If you need assistance with an eviction, contact the NH Legal Advice & Referral Center (LARC).
+If you need assistance with an eviction, contact 603 Legal Aid, which provides free civil legal services to low-income people.